Website design and development

 More recent developments at our CMS provider will now allow us to create a subdomain for the Oaks Nursery website whilst still maintaining CMS access.

-Designed and developed previous to my employment in 2019, I have adopted the management of SU Network and until recently this only meant minor text and file changes.
+Designed and developed previous to my employment in 2019, I adopted the management of SU Network and until the end of 2021 this usually only meant minor text and file changes.

-In Spring 2022 I carried out both an accessibility and SEO audit of the Kent Union website before rolling out changes across our other websites too.
-For SU Network this involved developing functionality for individual page titles, meta descriptions and meta images.
-I've also uncovered some slightly unorthodox file management, so improving this has gone into backlog.
+In Spring 2022, I carried out both an accessibility and SEO audit of the Kent Union website before rolling out changes across our other websites too.
+For SU Network this involved developing functionality for individual page titles, meta descriptions and meta images to improve the SEO.
+I also uncovered some slightly unorthodox file management, so improving this went into backlog.

 P2Praise